loot/loot/docs/app/usage/main.rst

 A few items in the menus are not self-explanatory:

-- "Redate Plugins..." is provided so that Skyrim and Skyrim Special Edition modders may set the load order for the Creation Kit.
+- "Redate Plugins…" is provided so that Skyrim and Skyrim Special Edition modders may set the load order for the Creation Kit.
 It is only available for Skyrim, and changes the timestamps of the plugins in its Data folder to match their current load order.
 A side effect of changing the timestamps is that any Steam Workshop mods installed will be re-downloaded.
 - "Copy Load Order" copies the displayed list of plugins and the decimal and hexadecimal indices of active plugins to the clipboard.
 The columns are:

   1. Decimal load order index